 Birth injuries can result from several conditions and factors.
 These are a few of the most common factors that contribute to birth injuries:

 A medical professional's failure to meet the standard of care expected of them can lead to serious complications during childbirth.
 Doctors are likely to be found liable for birth injuries if they fail to provide the mother or baby with adequate medical care during pregnancy or delivery.
 However, in order for a medical professional to be held legally responsible, it needs to be proved that his or her conduct must fall below a generally accepted and reasonable standard of care.
 These are just a few examples of medical negligence that may fall below this standard:

-The first step in filing a medical malpractice lawsuit against a medical professional after a birth injury is to hire an expert malpractice lawyer.
-Your attorney will establish basic facts about the case such as the date and location of the birth injury, how it could have been prevented and who should be held legally responsible for the injury.
+The first step in filing a medical malpractice lawsuit against a medical professional after a birth injury is to hire a skilled lawyer with extensive experience in medical malpractice cases. .
+Your attorney can establish basic facts about the case such as the date and location of the birth injury, how it could have been prevented and who should be held legally responsible for the injury.
 This key information will help your lawyer work towards building a strong case and seeking a legal remedy.

 Initially, in order to reach a settlement and prevent a formal lawsuit, your lawyer may work with the medical professional who delivered the baby.
 If the parties are unable to reach an agreement through mediation, your case will be decided in court.

 Some birth injuries can lead to long term effects and permanent damage.
 Proper compensation should be provided for the pain, disability, and other challenges a healthy baby faces because of the negligence of a medical professional.
 Following a successful medical malpractice lawsuit, one could be awarded with compensation for a variety of non-economic and economic damages such as: